 11. Many tourists flock to see the “original Starbucks” in Pike Place Market, but the first true Starbucks was located at 2000 Western Avenue.
 This lesser-known location, which opened its doors in 1971, marks the humble beginnings of the now-global coffee giant that has become synonymous with Seattle’s vibrant cafe culture.

-Seattle Geography Facts
+Fun Seattle Facts: Geography

 13. Harbor Island is the largest man-made island in the country.
 It’s mainly used for industrial and commercial activities, and no one lives here.
 (However, there are many islands in the area you can visit, such as Bainbridge Island, Vashon Island, and Whidbey Island!)

 14. The original Seattle business district was destroyed in 1889 by the Great Seattle Fire.
 An overturned glue pot ignited a massive fire in a city that was mainly made of wood buildings.

 17. Seattle is surrounded by two mountain ranges, the Olympic Mountains to the west and the Cascade Mountains to the east.
 On clear days, both are visible from the city.
 (For a fun vacation, check out this Olympic Peninsula road trip itinerary!)

 18. Seattle has a latitude of 47.39’N and a longitude of 122.17’W. The city is 113 miles south of the Canadian border and 90 miles east of the Pacific Ocean.

-Seattle Music Facts
+Seattle Fun Facts: Music

 20. Many people know that grunge bands such as Nirvana and Soundgarden got their start here, but Sir Mix-A-Lot, Kenny G, Kenny Loggins, and Heart also began here.